tanvisharma1325/toy_robot_puzzle_solution/README.md

 1. Docker image runs tests during the image build process.
 If any of the tests fail it will not build the image.

-### Jenkins, I just added Jenkinsfile to demonstate.
+### Note: I just added Jenkinsfile to demonstate.
 How would create the CI/CD?

+## This is how our Jenkinsfile looks like: